 He's been twice nominated for Travel Writer of the Year, and twice for Travel Broadcaster of the Year.

 When logistics permit, Jon also lugs camera gear round the world with him, and his photographs have been published in actual newspapers.
+He is a licensed drone pilot.

 “He loves playing with words and formats.
 Holmes’s mind works more quickly and more weirdly than almost anyone else on radio; only Danny Baker comes close”